tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-1.md

 The code for the lexer is fairly straightforward, it is all in a single header:
 `examples/toy/Ch1/include/toy/Lexer.h`.
 The parser can be found in `examples/toy/Ch1/include/toy/Parser.h`, it is a recursive descent parser.
-If you are not familiar with such Lexer/Parser, these are very similar to the LLVM Kaleidoscope equivalent that are detailed in the first two chapters of the [Kaleidoscope Tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl02.html).
+If you are not familiar with such a Lexer/Parser, these are very similar to the LLVM Kaleidoscope equivalent that are detailed in the first two chapters of the [Kaleidoscope Tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl02.html).